What are The Best Plastic Molding Techniques?

 Salient Features of Compression Molding

-- Parts have fabulous surface quality.
+- Parts have extraordinary surface quality.

 - Manufacturers regularly working with metal fabrication have admitted that they easily transition a component imagined for metal to a compression molding part.

 Rotational Molding, better known as rotomolding is a plastic molding technique compatible with producing one-piece hollow components.
-It doesn’t involve pressure, and even the molds are very inexpensive as they can’t resist pressure making it ideal for short production runs of 2000-3000 units a year.
+It doesn’t involve pressure, and even the molds are inexpensive as they can’t resist pressure making it ideal for short production runs of 2000-3000 units a year.

 The method involves molten material poured inside the mold and rotating it at high speeds.
-The materials then evenly spread and cover the entire surface of the mold to create a large hollow part with evenly thick walls.
+The materials then evenly spread and cover the entire surface of the mold to create a sizeable hollow part with evenly thick walls.

 Salient Features Of Rotational Molding